will62794/will62794.github.io/_posts/2024-10-15-inductive-proof-graphs.markdown

 \end{align*}
 $$

-An inductive invariant establishing the property that 𝑎 always has a well-formed value (e.g. always either 0 or 1) will consist of 3 properties that form an induction cycle, each stating that 𝑎,𝑏 and 𝑐’s state are, respectively, always well-formed.
-To prove the top-level invariant, $$Inv$$, we need a sufficiently strong inductive invariant.
-Using $$Ind = Inv \wedge L_1 \wedge L_2$$ works for this, since it establishes that all of $$a,b,c$$ are in valid states.
-The inductive proof graph for this invariant, shown below, is a pure cycle containing these 3 lemma nodes:
+An inductive invariant establishing the property $$Inv$$, that 𝑎 always has a well-formed value (e.g. always either 0 or 1), will consist of 3 properties that form an induction cycle, each stating that 𝑎,𝑏 and 𝑐’s state are, respectively, always well-formed.
+Using $$Ind = Inv \wedge L_1 \wedge L_2$$ works as such an inductive invariant, since it establishes that all of $$a,b,c$$ are in valid states.
+The inductive proof graph for $$Ind$$, shown below, is a pure cycle containing these 3 lemma nodes:

 <p align="center">